Libertarian perspectives on LGBTQ rights: Libertarian Party of Russia

 The Libertarian Party of Russia has been one of the most active vocal opponents of the 2013 Russian law banning "propaganda of homosexuality" among minors.
 Libertarian Party activists have participated in demonstrations in front of the Moscow City Duma against the adoption of the law.
 At a 2012 picket, the Libertarian Party announced its opposition to homophobic laws restricting people's right to freedom of speech.

 United States

-Murray Rothbard expressed dissatisfaction with the perceived focus on egalitarianism by mainstream libertarianism, saying "Libertarians are not supposed to be egalitarians… And yet there it is: egalitarianism has become the unspoken but very real driving force in the current Official movement.
-Once group egalitarianism becomes the norm, other groups than blacks will clamor for the privileges of 'victim status.'
-Sure enough, that jostling for victim privilege is now the major hallmark of American politics."
-He added "The Official libertarians have so far not displayed enormous affinity for Latino or disabled 'rights,' but they are highly enthusiastic about the 'rights' of women and feminism generally.
-And in particular, libertarians have displayed great fervor for gay 'rights' and stress the evils of 'discrimination' against gays.
-So ardently are libertarians devoted to gay rights that the word 'libertarian' in the public press has now become almost a code word for champion of gay rights."
-Rothbard criticised the "fiscally conservative but socially tolerant" ethos of mainstream Libertarian Party libertarianism, saying "Only his pro-gay agenda accounts for the ardor of Republican libertarians toward Massachusetts Governor Weld, whom they embrace as, in the current slogan, 'fiscally conservative but socially tolerant.'
-(The 'fiscally conservative' refers to a one-time budget cut followed, the next time around, by a compensatory budget increase.)
-'Socially tolerant,' in the current atmosphere, means a devotion to the entire Left cultural agenda, from gay rights to compulsory multicultural propaganda and condomization in the public schools".

 Anarcho-capitalists

 Anarcho-capitalists believe in stateless voluntary society; thus, they oppose any law supporting or opposing LGBT rights.
 The issue of LGBT rights would be left up individually for people to decide whether to support or oppose LGBT rights.
 Adam Kokesh argues LGBT people should be anarcho-capitalists.